Age of Gossip in Networks with Community Structure: Numerical Results

 Fourth, we study the effect of update rates among the nodes.
 For this, we take $\lambda_{c} =10$, $\lambda_e =1$, $\lambda_{s} =1$, $\lambda =2$.
-We see in Fig.~\ref{Fig:sim_results_all_v2}(d) that as the communication rate between the nodes increases, the optimal cluster size increases, and it is equal to $k^*=24$ in fully connected networks, and $k^*=10$ in ring networks.
-As there is no connection between nodes in the case of disconnected networks, the optimum cluster size remains the same, i.e., $k^*=3$ or $k^*=4$, compared to Fig.~\ref{Fig:sim_results_all_v2}(b).
+We see in Fig.~\ref{Fig:sim_results_all_v2}(d) that as the communication rate between the nodes increases, the optimal cluster size increases, and it is equal to $k^*=24$ in fully connected clusters, and $k^*=10$ in ring clusters.
+As there is no connection between nodes in the case of disconnected clusters, the optimum cluster size remains the same, i.e., $k^*=3$ or $k^*=4$, compared to Fig.~\ref{Fig:sim_results_all_v2}(b).